Cannabis tolerance breaks: do they work?

 ‘How come I can’t get high?’
 Can you be immune to THC?

 You may have heard of people who don’t feel any effects from THC or say they are “immune” to it altogether.
 There is some research that has provided clues to how that happens.
 According to an article published in 2014 in Science, trials performed on rodents found that THC and other drugs increase the body’s levels of a hormone called pregnenolone, which “antagonized most of the known behavioral and somatic effects of THC.”
+In cases like this, it’s unlikely managing cannabis tolerance will be of much help.

 The article stated that THC “substantially increases the synthesis of pregnenolone in the brain via activation of the type-1 cannabinoid (CB1) receptor.
 Pregnenolone then, acting as a signaling-specific inhibitor of the CB1 receptor, reduces several effects of THC.”
+In these cases, the benefits of taking a tolerance break are most likely not going to be noticed.

 How can I lower my THC tolerance?